The Sax IT Club is a cross between IT training and a social club.

 At the Fromus Centre, Seaman Avenue, Saxmundham, IP17 1XP - where we use the hall (with PASTEL Business WiFi).

 The Sax IT Club is an informal affair with plenty of space, using flexible tables and comfortable chairs, and with a coffee bar for making tea and coffee whenever you feel like one.
 If we ever need it, there is also an IT room (which has 11 personal computers available with cabled internet access).

 When does the Sax IT Club meet?

 Meetings are twice a month, on the 2nd and 4th Wednesdays of every month, in the evenings from 6pm to 8pm - except for the dark, cold winter evenings of the four months November - February, when the Sax IT Club closes down for the winter.

 How much does it cost?

+There is no upfront block commitment in time or charges.
 For each 2-hour meeting you attend there is a charge of £10 which contributes to overheads, which include hall hire, professional tutor and refreshments.
-There is no upfront commitment.

 Website Design & Hosting by newdawnmedia